memgraph/docs/products/memgraph/v0.15.0/reference_guide/tensorflow.md

 into chunks, running the query on each chunk of the input list independently and simply concatenating the results into a single tensor.

-### Api
+### API

-The inputs, outputs, and errors are all equivalent to the regular Memgraph Tensorflow Op, with the exception of the parallel op having one addional attribute
+The inputs, outputs and errors are all equivalent to the regular Memgraph Tensorflow Op, with the exception of the parallel op having one addional attribute